-With age, the dog’s core muscles become weaker, and since they’re crucial for enabling your furry friend to walk and do other essential tasks, it’s important to maintain their strength throughout their whole life.
+With age, the dog's core muscles become weaker, and since they're crucial for enabling your furry friend to walk and do other essential tasks, it's vital to maintain their strength throughout their life.

 Signs Your Dog's Core Is Weak

-While it’s always a good idea to turn to a veterinarian about your dog’s health, here a few signs that might mean your dog has a poor core strength:
+While it's always a good idea to turn to a veterinarian about your dog's health, here are a few signs that might mean your dog has poor core strength:

 - Lack of endurance

 - Swinging from side to side

 - An arched back

 - Problems with holding a stand-stay or sit-stay

 - Poor balance

 - Preference to sit instead of standing